ngrogg/linux-sysadmin-scripts/README.md

 ## Overview
 Scripts in gcp are for Google Cloud Platform. <br>
 Scripts in helper are programs designed for specific cases. <br>
+Scripts in test are works-in-progress or for demonstrating concepts. <br>
 Each folder has it's own README explaining what each script in the folder does.